aaron-lim/rrsoft/README.md

 # Experience

 ### [Booster](http://www.booster.com)
-Help campaign organizer to sell custom t-shirts and other custom apparel to support a cause, charity, club or school
+A company that helps campaign organizer to sell custom t-shirts and other custom apparel to support a cause, charity, club or school

 ##### Senior Software Developer @ *Booster 2015 - present*
 I am one of the main developer to build an integration test for booster.com's critical path using capybara and rspec